Utilities feel heat as 1.9 million still dark after Sandy

 He added that some 150,000 to 200,000 customers “have such a level of physical destruction that they won’t be able to restore electricity for quite some time.”

-Seven power substations, including six in Hudson County, were still being restored and the utility was busy coordinating power restoration efforts with local authorities for polling places in time for Election Day.
+Seven power substations, including six in Hudson County, were still being repaired, and the utility was busy coordinating power restoration efforts with local authorities for polling places in time for Election Day.

 “We’ll be in pretty good shape by Tuesday,” LaRossa said.

-In Connecticut, where utility regulators harshly criticized Connecticut Light and Power for its restoration efforts after a freak snow in October 2011, the company was making progress Sunday restoring its remaining customers to power.
-About 45,000 of Connecticut Light and Power’s 1.24 million customers remained without power as of late Sunday afternoon, according to a spokesperson.

-In Pennsylvania, power provider PPL Corporation was also zeroing in on its remaining outages.
-All polling places and schools in the utility’s 29-county service zone had been restored, spokesperson Michael Wood said.
-The company had less than 20,000 customer outages as of late Sunday, he said
+In Pennsylvania, power provider PPL Corp. was zeroing in on its remaining outages.
+Power had been restored to all polling places and schools in the utility’s 29-county service zone, spokesperson Michael Wood said.
+The company had about 15,0000 customers still without power as of late Sunday, he said

 “Nearly all of those customers will be repaired today,” Wood said.

+Con Edison aims to restore power to most of its customers by Friday.

-Additional reporting By Robin Respaut; Editing by Jonathan Leff and Marguerita Choy
+Additional reporting By Jilian Mincer and Robin Respaut; Editing by Jonathan Leff, Marguerita Choy and Ken Wills